 If you have pain after exercising, you're likely to think it is related to your workout.
 But, it is easy to confuse kidney pain with back pain after exercising.
 Typically, you will feel pain and soreness due to the muscles in the back contracting and being worked.

 However, there are times when the pain may indicate a more serious condition.
 One difference is the type of pain.
-Back pain is dull and sudden while kidney pain often comes in waves and may be accompanied by other symptoms, such as fever and pain during urination.
+Back pain is often sharp and sudden after an injury, or achy after a workout, while kidney pain often comes in waves and may be accompanied by other symptoms, such as fever and pain during urination.

 Pain indicating kidney problems is usually felt in the lower back to the right and left portion of your spine.
 You may also feel pain above your hips.
 Many patients describe the pain as severe and occurring in waves.
 Delayed pain follows exercises such as side bends and front bends.
 When you feel this kind of pain, you may be suffering from a kidney infection or another kidney-related condition, including kidney stones.

 Muscle strain and back injury may be sustained during exercise when you overextend or overstretch the muscle — for example, while suddenly twisting your torso in sports such as basketball or football.
 Some exercise-related back pain may last only a few days while some may be chronic, recurring again and again or lingering for weeks or months.
-A muscle may be merely strained, but you may also tear a muscle by lifting very heavy weights or performing weight-lifting exercises in poor form.
+A muscle may be merely strained, but you may also tear a muscle by lifting very heavy weights or performing weightlifting exercises in poor form.

-Kidney or back pain is generally felt when nerves in the area are pinched or feel pressure.
+Back pain in the area of your kidneys can be felt when nerves in the area are pinched or compressed.
 When nerves are damaged or injured, you will feel pain, discomfort, numbness and tingling sensations.
 You may also experience limited range of motion or your lower back may be sore for several days.